AndresBena19/CondorLab/README.md

 ## requirements ##

-Please run in a virtual env, download the repository and
+Please run in a virtual environment, and be sure to use python 3.6

+download the repository and

 ```sh
  C:\user\CondorLab-master>virtualenv env